NikhilKottoli/FastFinger/README.md

 ## Contact

-For any inquiries or feedback, please contact us at fastfinger@example.com.
+For any inquiries or feedback, please contact at nikhilkottoli2005@gmail.com